 Pin down: Dealing damage with a ranged attack reduces the target’s speed by 1 (to a minimum of 1)

-Sentry: If the knight preformed a defend action on their turn and they have a shield equipped, their defense against attempts to push or knock prone through physical attacks or spells increases by 3.
+Sentry: If the knight performed a defend action on their turn and they have a shield equipped, their defense against attempts to push or knock prone through physical attacks or spells increases by 3.

 Full coverage: The knight may gain the benefits from using 2 shields at once.